Bakumatsu: Foreign military interventions against

 The military interventions by foreign powers also proved that Japan was no military match against the Allies.
 The sonnō jōi movement thus lost its initial impetus.
 The structural weaknesses of the Bakufu however remained an issue, and the focus of opposition would then shift to creating a strong government under a single authority.

 Mito Rebellion

 On 2 May 1864, the Mito rebellion erupted against the power of the shogunate in the name of the sonnō jōi.
-The Shogunate managed to send an army to quell the revolt, which was ended in blood with the surrender of the rebels on 14 January 1865.
+The Shogunate managed to send an army to quell the revolt, which ended with the surrender of the rebels on 14 January 1865.

 First Chōshū Expedition

 In the Kinmon Incident on 20 August 1864, troops from Chōshū Domain attempted to take control of Kyoto and the Imperial Palace in order to pursue the objective of Sonnō Jōi.
 This also led to a punitive expedition by the Tokugawa government, the First Chōshū expedition.

 Hyōgo Naval Expedition

 As the Bakufu proved incapable to pay the $3,000,000 indemnity demanded by foreign nations for the intervention at Shimonoseki, foreign nations agreed to reduce the amount in exchange for a ratification of the Harris Treaty by the Emperor, a lowering of customs tariffs to a uniform 5%, and the opening of the harbours of Hyōgo (modern Kōbe) and Osaka to foreign trade.
 In order to press their demands more forcefully, a squadron of four British, one Dutch and three French warships were sent to the harbour of Hyōgo in November 1865.
 Other displays of force were made by foreign forces, until the Emperor finally agreed to change his total opposition to the Treaties, by formally allowing the shōgun to handle negotiations with foreign powers.
 An agreements providing for the tariff revision was signed in June 1866.

 These conflicts led to the realization that head-on conflict with Western nations was not a solution for Japan.
 As the Bakufu continued its modernization efforts, Western daimyōs (especially from Satsuma and Chōshū) also continued to modernize intensively in order to build a stronger Japan and to establish a more legitimate government under Imperial power.